Rock and Hard Place: Production

 The episode was written and directed by co-executive producer Gordon Smith.
 "Rock and Hard Place" marked the death of longtime character Nacho Varga, played by Michael Mando, who had been with the series since the second episode.
-Series co-creators Vince Gilligan and Peter Gould and executive producer Melissa Bernstein first told Mando about his character's fate in the winter of 2020, a few months before filming began on the sixth season of Better Call Saul.
+Series co-creators Vince Gilligan and Peter Gould and executive producer Melissa Bernstein first told Mando about his character's fate in the final months of 2020, a few months before filming began on the sixth season of Better Call Saul.
 Smith said the writers had decided early on that it was better for the series to conclude Nacho's storyline early on in the season instead of spending several episodes of him "on the run and getting out of jams".
 Earlier scenes in the episode, as Mando put it, were meant to symbolize "what life meant to this character, and what he was willing to stand up for."

 Filming for the episode began in April 2021.
 The first scene that was shot was of Nacho pouring himself a drink and noticing the broken glass in Gus' trash, which had been thrown out in the previous episode "Carrot and Stick".
 The shot taken from the point of view of the trash can was meant to symbolize how fragmented the character was at that moment.
 Smith filmed a take of Mando without the effect and, two weeks later, projected the shot onto a screen, where they could adjust where the glass was and how it was fractured.
 The oil tanker scene was shot on location for the exterior and in a studio for the interior.
 Nacho's submergence in the oil, which was first discussed in December 2020, was filmed on a soundstage in May 2021.
 It was the last scene Mando filmed on Better Call Saul.
 Each take would last one to two minutes with Mando performing the stunt himself, using about 40 USgal of a vegetable-based substance.
 Its thickness made it difficult for Mando to submerge, so he had to hold onto horizontal scaffolding poles nearby to pull himself under.
 Resetting the scene would take at least an hour.
 The set in the studio had to be flipped upside down every time the crew wanted to point the camera in a different direction so a crane could fit inside.
 The episode's cold open was shot simultaneously with the oil tanker scene on a different soundstage, where they added a 40 by 40 feet patch of desert with a green screen in the background.
 It took two days to prepare and was shot using a motion control rig.